manekinekko/viz.js/README.md

 This project is a Makefile for building Graphviz with Emscripten and a simple wrapper for using it in the browser.

-## DEPRECATED
+## NOTE

-Viz.js is deprecated.
-You are welcome to fork the project.
+I am not the author of this project.
+The original author has deprecated this tool and asked to fork it.
+See original project here: [https://github.com/mdaines/viz.js](https://github.com/mdaines/viz.js).
 ## Getting Viz.js

-Install with Bower:

-    bower install viz.js

 Or with npm:

-    npm install viz.js
+    npm install @manekinekko/viz.js

-Or download the `viz.js` "binary" from the [releases page](https://github.com/mdaines/viz.js/releases).

 ## API